Music

 A spectrum of music from traditional to contemporary

 Welcome to the Westminster music community!
-Whatever your taste or experience, you are invited to participate in the exciting music programs here at historic Westminster.
-We welcome everyone, from professional to amateur, from young to old, from new to experienced.
+You are invited to participate in the inspiring music programs at historic Westminster.
+We welcome everyone from amateur to professional.

 Overview

-The focus is on music that sounds like a part of every-day life, speaking the message that God is indeed found in the every day, the ordinary
+The Praise Band focuses on music that sounds like a part of everyday life, speaking the message that God is indeed found in the every day, the ordinary.
+Praise Band rehearses every Tuesday at 6 p.m.

 Overview